-We have audited the financial statements of Middlefield Canadian Income - GBP PC (the "Fund"), which comprise the statement of financial position as at 31 December 2020, and the statement of comprehensive income, statement of changes in redeemable participating preference shareholder's equity and statement of cash flows for the year then ended, and notes 1 to 20 to the financial statements, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards as adopted by the European Union ('EU IFRS').
+We have audited the financial statements of Middlefield Canadian Income - GBP PC (the "Fund"), which comprise the statement of financial position as at 31 December 2021, and the statement of comprehensive income, statement of changes in redeemable participating preference shareholder's equity and statement of cash flows for the year then ended, and notes 1 to 20 to the financial statements, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and UK-adopted International Financial Reporting Standards ('IFRS').